-- [1] Under this Rule, a judge is disqualified whenever the judge's impartiality might reasonably be questioned, regardless of whether any of the specific provisions of subsections (a)(1) through (5) apply.
-In this Rule, "disqualification" has the same meaning as "recusal." - [2] A judge's obligation not to hear or decide matters in which disqualification is required applies regardless of whether a motion to disqualify is filed. - [3] By decisional law, the rule of necessity may override the rule of recusal.
+[1] Under this Rule, a judge is disqualified whenever the judge's impartiality might reasonably be questioned, regardless of whether any of the specific provisions of subsections (a)(1) through (5) apply.
+In this Rule, "disqualification" has the same meaning as "recusal."

+[2] A judge's obligation not to hear or decide matters in which disqualification is required applies regardless of whether a motion to disqualify is filed.

+[3] By decisional law, the rule of necessity may override the rule of recusal.
 For example, a judge might be required to participate in judicial review of a judicial salary statute or might be the only judge available in a matter requiring immediate judicial action, such as a hearing on probable cause or a temporary restraining order.
-When the rule of necessity does override the rule of recusal, the judge must disclose on the record the basis for possible disqualification and, if practicable, use reasonable efforts to transfer the matter to another judge. - [4] A judge should disclose on the record information that the judge believes the parties or their attorneys might reasonably consider relevant to a possible motion for disqualification, even if the judge believes there is no basis for disqualification. - [5] This procedure gives the parties an opportunity to waive the recusal if the judge agrees.
+When the rule of necessity does override the rule of recusal, the judge must disclose on the record the basis for possible disqualification and, if practicable, use reasonable efforts to transfer the matter to another judge.

+[4] A judge should disclose on the record information that the judge believes the parties or their attorneys might reasonably consider relevant to a possible motion for disqualification, even if the judge believes there is no basis for disqualification.

+[5] This procedure gives the parties an opportunity to waive the recusal if the judge agrees.
 The judge may comment on possible waiver but must ensure that consideration of the question of waiver is made independently of the judge.
 A party may act through an attorney if the attorney represents on the record that the party has been consulted and consents.
 As a practical matter, a judge may request that all parties and their attorneys sign a waiver agreement.

 As noted in Comment [2], quoted above, the judge's obligation to recuse (when applicable) "applies regardless of whether a motion to disqualify is filed."
-And this Court has held that a party's failure to move for recusal in the circuit court does not preclude us from exercising our discretion to review the issue on appeal.
-Scott v.
-State, 110 Md.
-App.
-464, 486 (1996) (a judge's failure to recuse is one of the "limited category of issues . . . which an appellate court ordinarily will address even though they were not raised by a party").

 We also note that the Maryland Judicial Ethics Committee has issued a published opinion addressing several issues related to recusal of judges who are participating in, or have participated in, election campaigns.
-Opinion Request Number 2020-04; 2020 WL 1856123 (issued April 7, 2020).
+Opinion Request Number 2020-04; 2020 WL

+1856123 (issued April 7, 2020).